samsquire/ideas4/README.md

 # 149. Communication Analysis

-# 150. System as a program and system difference evolution
+# 150. System as a program and system difference evolution, overconstrained systems and softeare defined system

 If we raise the level of abstraction for how we define our system, we can create drastic changes to the system with less impacts than changing a system that is active.